Sessional staff play a vital role in the University and a number of services and resources have been developed to support staff.

 Tutoring @ UniSA is a 3 hour workshop that has been developed specifically about tutoring skills and strategies.

 Planning for Success is a 50 page booklet that is a practical resource for all teaching staff that run active learning classes at UniSA (tutorials, practicals, workshops, seminars, studios, practical classes etc).
-The booklet includes:

 The RED (Recognition, Enhancement and Development) report presents the outcomes from an Australian Learning and Teaching Council project on the contribution of sessional teachers to higher education.
 The RED report and RED resource are available to download on the CADAD website.